zig-gamedev/zig-gamedev/libs/ztracy/README.md

-# ztracy v0.10.0 - performance markers for Tracy 0.10
+# ztracy v0.11.0 - performance markers for Tracy 0.10

 Initial Zig bindings created by [Martin Wickham](https://github.com/SpexGuy/Zig-Tracy)

 ## Getting started

-Copy `ztracy` folder to a `libs` subdirectory of the root of your project and add the following to your `build.zig.zon` .dependencies:
+Copy `ztracy` to a subdirectory of your project and add the following to your `build.zig.zon` .dependencies:
 ```zig
     .ztracy = .{ .path = "libs/ztracy" },
 ```